Skip to Main Content

 Sponsored by the U.S. Department of Labor, this interactive website can help students explore careers that match their interests.
 It also lists careers with a bright future as well as the kinds of education and training needed for each.

 The O*NET program is the nation's primary source of occupational information.
 Central to the project is the O*NET database, containing information on hundreds of standardized and occupation-specific descriptors.
-The database also provides the basis for our Career Exploration Tools, a set of valuable assessment instruments for workers and students looking to find or change careers.
+This assessment will allow you to explore jobs in the O*Net database that might be a good fit your you.

 Occupational Outlook Handbook